 Steve is particularly adept in matters involving complex state-of-the-art technology.
 By way of example, Steve has handled matters involving gene-based diagnostic tests and therapeutic treatments; medical devices; satellite and wireless communication networks; lithium-ion battery chemistry; high-temperature superconductors; and consumer electronics and semiconductor devices.
+He also regularly handles trademark, trade secret and copyright disputes.

-Steve joined JAMS in 2020, after a career in private practice (and 35 years on AAA and ICDR panels), including 17 years at Proskauer, where he co-chaired its IP Litigation practice.
+Steve joined JAMS in 2020, after a career in private practice (and 35 years on AAA and ICDR panels), and 17 years at Proskauer, where he co-chaired its IP Litigation practice.
 While in practice, Chambers annually ranked Steve as one of Boston’s top-five IP trial lawyers; IAM named Steve an IP Global Leader; and SuperLawyers thrice named Steve one of Boston's Top 100 lawyers.

 Until recently, Steve taught MIT's undergraduate course on intellectual property, and Boston University Law School’s IP trial advocacy class.
 Steve currently is on the Board of, and was Counselor to, the Boston IP Inn of Court.